FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/Your-First-FHE-Contract.md

 # Your First FHE Contract

-Let's take a look at a simple contract that uses FHE to encrypt a counter, and break it down into its components.
+Now that we have the local environment set up, let's take a look at writing our own simple contract that uses FHE to encrypt a counter, and break it down into its components.

 ```solidity
 // SPDX-License-Identifier: MIT